A recipe for simple baked asparagus and ham egg cups with the easiest hollandaise sauce ever, perfect for both breakfast or dinner.

 I’m always looking for new ways to use asparagus when it’s producing in our garden.
 If you grow asparagus, then you know it’s definitely a feast-or-famine type of thing: you’re either waiting for it to produce, dealing with heaps of asparagus or, after six weeks of eating asparagus non-stop, you’re ready for it to leaf out and start storing it’s energy for the next year.

 This is the kind of stuff you learn if you grow a vegetable garden – how our ancestors lived not that long ago, appreciating produce in it’s season.
 Though to be honest, there are many things I’m glad we can have longer than just a few weeks because of refrigeration and shipping.
 But that’s our secret, okay?

 Okay, back off the rabbit trail.
-Other than using asparagus in a quiche or frittata that we eat for dinner, I had not thought of adding asparagus to eggs until our daughter went on a mission trip to northern Mexico a couple years ago and came back saying her host mother served them scrambled eggs with asparagus for breakfast (that she actually ate it which was the more surprising thing about that conversation, though).
+Other than using asparagus in a quiche or frittata that we eat for dinner, I had not thought of adding asparagus to eggs until our daughter went on a mission trip to northern Mexico a couple years ago and came back saying her host mother served the girls scrambled eggs with asparagus for breakfast (that she actually ate it which was the more surprising thing about that conversation, though, lol).
 Light bulb moment!

-Asparagus & Ham Eggs Cups with Easy Hollandaise Sauce
+Asparagus and Ham Egg Cups with Easy Hollandaise Sauce

 - 6 eggs

-- and this Easy Hollandaise Sauce recipe (which uses 4 eggs, so the whole recipe needs 10 eggs) or shredded cheese
+- Easy Hollandaise Sauce recipe* or shredded cheese

 - Preheat oven to 400 degrees.